primer/contribute/content/component-lifecycle.md

 ## Experimental

-Proof-of-concept built outside of Primer.
+Proof-of-concept, often built outside of Primer.

-- The component exists as a proof-of-concept built outside of Primer, often in a GitHub application such as GitHub.com.
+- The component exists as a proof-of-concept.
+In many cases experimental components may be built outside of Primer, often in a GitHub application such as GitHub.com.

 ## Alpha